U.S. solar jobs fell 7% in 2020 on pandemic, efficiency gains

 Labor productivity also rose 19% and 32% in the residential and utility-scale markets, respectively, due to shifts to online selling and an increase in the average size of projects.

-Abigail Ross Hopper, president of the Solar Energy Industries Association, which published the report, said she expected the decline to be temporary.
+Abigail Ross Hopper, president of the association, said she expected the decline to be temporary.

 “We will see lots more jobs created this year,” she said.

-While Biden has promised his clean energy push will create union jobs that pay well, skeptics point out that solar jobs currently come with lower wages and are less likely to be union-represented than those in the oil and gas industries.
+While Biden has promised his clean energy push will create union jobs that pay well, skeptics note that solar jobs currently come with lower wages and are less likely to be union-represented than those in the oil and gas industries.

 About 10% of the solar industry is unionized, the report found, just below the U.S. average.